Skip to Content

-In fact, count up all the historical and beautiful places in Italy, and you could spend a lifetime here!
+In fact, count up all the grand cities and beautiful places in Italy, and you could spend a lifetime here!

-With attractions like the gondolas of Venice, the Leaning Tower of Pisa, the ancient sites of Rome, islands like Sicily and Capri, and stunning coastlines like the Amalfi Coast and Cinque Terre, well, how do you choose?
+But with attractions like the gondolas of oh-so-romantic Venice, the Leaning Tower of Pisa, the ancient sites of Rome, islands like Sicily and Capri, and stunning coastlines like the Amalfi Coast and Cinque Terre – well, how do you choose where to go?

 This Italy trip planner should help.

-We’ve used our experience traveling throughout the country to create a comprehensive guide on how to prepare for a trip to Italy.
+We’ve used our experience traveling throughout the country to create a comprehensive guide on how to plan the perfect Italian vacation.

 Italy travel requirements

-Before you start planning a trip to Italy, make sure you have the right documentation.
+Before you get too excited about planning your Italy trip, make sure you have the right documentation.

 So, if you spend 60 days in Italy, you’ll only have 30 more to spend in countries like France and Spain.
 You’ll then need to spend 90 days out of the Schengen area before traveling back into it.